For sportstats home page, and info in Test Cricket in Australia 1877-2002, click here

 contract retainers and other sources of income (sponsorships etc). ******** |

-enquiry by a friend, I decided to dive into the Adelaide Test of 1968-69.
+by a friend, I decided to dive into the Adelaide Test of 1968-69.
+This was

-This was one of the most remarkable Tests of its time, with Australia falling
+one of the most remarkable Tests of its time, with Australia falling 21 runs

-21 runs short in a big run chase but holding on for a draw with 9 wickets
+short in a big run chase but holding on for a draw with 9 wickets down.
+At

-down.
-At 1764 Runs, it is the second-highest-scoring time-limited Test in
+1764 Runs, it is the second-highest-scoring time-limited Test in history,

-managed to score 872 runs in the match with only one century and no century
+to score 872 runs in the match with only one century and no century stands.

 chase was marked by an extraordinary set of run outs, four in all.
 Three of